ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_next-steps.md

 ---
-next_step_guidance: Continue Learning

-recommended_path: /learning-paths/smartphones-and-mobile/build-llama3-chat-android-app-using-executorch-and-xnnpack/
+next_step_guidance: You might be interested in learning how to profile your Unity apps on Android.

-recommended_path: /learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/
+recommended_path: /learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/

 further_reading:
     - resource: